vigibot/vigimage/README.md

 ### Everything is already done

-- You can directly download the image https://www.vigibot.com/vigimage/vigimage.zip and jump to the "Windows or Linux headless installation" part
+- You can directly jump to the "Windows or Linux headless installation"

 ### Prerequisites